phoenix060107/Mercinary-Trading/README.md

 ## License

 This repository will use the MIT License by default.
 If you prefer another license, tell me and I will switch it.

----

-If you'd like, I can replace the empty `README.md` with this generated README; say "Replace" and I'll perform the replacement.